mefengl/note-faroe/docs/pages/2fa/account-recovery.md

 const recoveryCode = await faroe.getUserRecoveryCode(faroeUserId);
 ```

 Use `Faroe.resetUser2FA()` to reset the user's second factors with a recovery code.
 This will delete the user's TOTP credential and generate a new recovery code.
-Set the `registered_totp` user attribute to `false`.
+Set the `totp_registered` user attribute to `false`.

 ```ts
 import { FaroeError } from "@faroe/sdk";